marceloucker/postcss-prefixer/README.md

 Before using the plugin, make sure to have installed the PostCSS before:

-`npm install --save-dev postcss`
+`npm install postcss`

 After installing postcss you can install the plugin:

-`npm install --save-dev postcss-prefixer`
+`npm install postcss-prefixer`

 ## Usage